Volvo vs. Mercedes Reliability: A Detailed Comparison

 Gas Mileage

 Volvo and Mercedes present excellent fuel economy and gas mileage.
-The comparison for gas mileage on the two brands centers on their different models.
+For an accurate winner, you must evaluate specific models.

 The Mercedes GLA returns 49.6mpg, Mercedes-Benz CLA electric achieves up to 44 miles on a full charge.
 The E and A Mercedes classes juggle 62.8mpg and 56.5-58.9 mpg, respectively.